 Alto Loa National Reserve hosts three salt flats:

 Salar de Carcote (or San Martín): a remnant of an ancient lake, it covers an area of around 108 sq km (41.6 sq mi), and its surface elevation is 3,690 m (12,106 ft)

 Salar de Ascotán (or Cebollar): with a surface area of 246 sq km (95 sq mi), the salt pan was formerly filled by a 270 sq km (104 sq mi) lake

-Fauna species that can be found here include the Guanaco, the Condor, the Viscacha and the Cougar.
+Fauna species found here include the Guanaco, the Condor, the Viscacha, and the Cougar.
 Flora species include the Tabaquillo or Queñoa (Polylepis australis) and the Yareta or Llareta.